 Instrument Reference Requirement Applicable Area Timing Where addressed (e) a statement of the performance outcomes for the matters addressed by the rehabilitation outcome documents and the ways in which those outcomes are to be measured and monitored.
 ML 1376, ML 1308, ML 1539, ML 1642, CCL 716, CCL 747 10 (2) If a rehabilitation outcome document has not been approved by the Secretary, the holder of the mining lease must include a proposed version of the document.
-All Areas Ongoing for Life of Mine This RMP ML 1376, ML 1308, ML 1539, ML 1642, CCL 716, CCL 747 10 (3) A rehabilitation management plan is not required to be given to the Secretary or approval.
-(4) The holder of the mining lease- All Areas As required Tahmoor Coal will implement (a) must implement the matters set out in the rehabilitation management plan, and this RMP (b) if the forward program specifies timeframes for the implementation of the matters-must implement the matters within those timeframes.
+All Areas Ongoing for Life of Mine This RMP ML 1376, ML 1308, ML 1539, ML 1642, CCL 716, CCL 747 10 (3) A rehabilitation management plan is not required to be given to the Secretary or approval.(4) The holder of the mining lease- All Areas As required Tahmoor Coal will implement this RMP (a) must implement the matters set out in the rehabilitation management plan, and (b) if the forward program specifies timeframes for the implementation of the matters-must implement the matters within those timeframes.
 ML 1376, ML 1308, 11 Amendment of rehabilitation management plans All Areas As required Section 11 ML 1539, ML 1642, CCL 716, CCL 747 The holder of a mining lease must amend the rehabilitation management plan for the mining lease as follows- (a) to substitute the proposed version of a rehabilitation outcome document with the version approved by the Secretary-within 30 days after the document is approved, (b) as a consequence of an amendment made under clause 14 to a rehabilitation outcome document-within 30 days after the amendment is made, (c) to reflect any changes to the risk control measures in the prepared plan that are identified in a rehabilitation risk assessment-as soon as practicable after the rehabilitation risk assessment is conducted, (d) whenever given a written direction to do so by the Secretary-in accordance with the direction.

-Number: TAH-HSEC-402 Status: Final Effective: Wednesday 19 October 2022 Page 91 of 97 Owner: Zina Ainsworth Version: 2.0 Review: Sunday 19 October 2025
+Number: TAH-HSEC-00402 Status: Final Effective: Friday 28 th June 2024 Page 90 of 96 Owner: Zina Ainsworth Version: 4.0 Review: Monday 30 th June 2025